f0e/sharex-upload-deleter/readme.md

 ## Setup

-- Locate your latest history.json file in your ShareX/backup directory and place it in the project root directory, renaming it to `history.json`.
+- Locate your latest history JSON file (History-XXXX-XX-XXX.json) in your ShareX/Backup directory and place it in the project root directory, renaming it to `history.json`.

+  (You can also get your history JSON file by extracting the file created from `Application Settings -> Settings -> Export`)

 - Edit `config.js` and add your current ShareX screenshots folder

 ## Usage